sonus21/rqueue/README.md

 * A message can be delayed for an arbitrary period of time or delivered immediately.
 * Multiple messages can be consumed in parallel by different workers.
-* Message delivery: It's guaranteed that a message is consumed **at max once**.
-(Message would be consumed by a worker at max once due to the failure in the worker and resumes process, otherwise exactly one delivery, there's no ACK mechanism like Redis)
+* Message delivery: It's guaranteed that a message is consumed **at least once**.
+(Message would be consumed by a worker more than once due to the failure in the underlying worker/restart-process etc, otherwise exactly one delivery)

 ### Adding a task